ZenWave360/zenwave-sdk/plugins/asyncapi-jsonschema2pojo/README.md

 - Adding this generator jar as dependency to zenwave maven plugin.
 - Passing any configuration as <configOptions>.

+Use jsonschema2pojo prefix to pass any option to https://www.jsonschema2pojo.org/ underlying library.

 ```xml
 <plugin>
     <groupId>io.github.zenwave360.zenwave-code-generator</groupId>